 a) Transferring one spouse’s interest to the other at a price half the fair market value.
 Whether the real estate commission should be deducted from the value of the property is a matter for the spouses to agree upon.
 Typically the spouse purchasing the interest of the other pays for the transfer and registration of title and the legal fees to discharge the present mortgage.

-b) Agreement to sell the house to a third party with a prior right of first refusal to the other spouse.
+b) Agreement to sell the house to a third party with a prior right of the first refusal to the other spouse.

-c) Sale with specific conditions relating to the distribution of the net proceeds such as lump sum spousal support, unequal division of debts, set off of an equalization payment.
+c) Sale with specific conditions relating to the distribution of the net proceeds such as lump sum spousal support, the unequal division of debts, set off of an equalization payment.

 - Compliance with the terms of a properly executed marriage contract may include an extended possession of the house by one spouse with the children to the exclusion of the other spouse for a specified period of time.

 - Be alert as to whether residing in the matrimonial is being used as leverage by one spouse to encourage prompt settlement.
 The more discomfort at home, the more motivated spouses become to find a settlement.
-Settlement at any cost is subject to being set aside on grounds that the effects are unconscionable to one spouse.
+The settlement at any cost is subject to being set aside on grounds that the effects are unconscionable to one spouse.

-- Another important consideration is the choice of process the spouses will engage in to handle resolution of all legal issues arising from the marriage upon separation or divorce.
+- Another important consideration is the choice of the process the spouses will engage in to handle the resolution of all legal issues arising from the marriage upon separation or divorce.
 Litigation is a long costly approach and if intentions are at odds, a first strike will likely involve an early motion to force a spouse from the matrimonial home.
-Agreeing to proceed with traditional negotiation may give spouses the opportunity to hear the other’s position at a four way meeting and deal with issues promptly without a stranger such as a judge making the decisions for the spouses.
+Agreeing to proceed with traditional negotiation may give spouses the opportunity to hear the other’s position at a four-way meeting and deal with issues promptly without a stranger such as a judge making the decisions for the spouses.
 The transparent respectful collaborative approach encourages spouses to respond to and assist the other to satisfy each spouses’ own needs and those of the other.
-Meeting fact to face with their respective lawyers present, the spouses drive the process.
+Meeting face to face with their respective lawyers present, the spouses drive the process.
 In mediation, a neutral facilitator leads the discussions, concessions as resolutions with the spouses.
 Respective counsel may or may not be present.